NathanNoye/Obsidian-Vault/Bibles/CSB/41 - Mark/Mark 15.md

 There were also women watching from a distance.
 Among them were Mary Magdalene, Mary the mother of James the younger and of Joses, and Salome.

 ###### 41
 In Galilee these women followed him and took care of him.
-Many other women had come up with him to Jerusalem.The Burial of Jesus
+Many other women had come up with him to Jerusalem.

+### The Burial of Jesus

 ###### 42
 When it was already evening, because it was the day of preparation (that is, the day before the Sabbath),